hnrywltn/chorebunny/README.md

 By: Anthony Huynh, Henry Walton, Johnathan Yih, and Jonathan Chan - Live site: *[ChoreBunny](https://chorebunnies.herokuapp.com/)*

 ChoreBunny is an inspiration from *[taskrabbit](https://www.taskrabbit.com/)*.
-It is a Full Stack React Redux application with a Python backend that incorporates FLask and SQLAlchemy.
+It is a Full Stack React Redux application with a Python backend that incorporates Flask and SQLAlchemy.
 The database system uses PostgreSQL and the site is hosted on Heroku.

 ## Installation